adwaykanhere/adwaykanhere.github.io/_posts/2025-06-01-farmplusstory.md

 FarmPlus represented more than a business venture to us— and it served as my introduction to the intersection of technology and agriculture, a domain with enormous potential for positive global impact.
 Agriculture feeds humanity, but faces unprecedented challenges from climate change, population growth, and resource constraints.

-Technology holds genuine potential to make agriculture more efficient, sustainable, and profitable.
+I believe technology holds genuine potential to make agriculture more efficient, sustainable, and profitable.
 However, successful agricultural technology requires entrepreneurs who understand both technical possibilities and practical industry realities.
 Our experience taught us that effective ag-tech demands deep empathy for farmers and their challenges, not merely technical expertise.

 The dairy industry exemplifies this balance.
 While consumers see only the final product in grocery stores, farmers manage complex biological systems involving animal welfare, environmental sustainability, and economic viability.
 Technology that serves these multiple stakeholders simultaneously creates lasting value and sustainable business models.